FDA eases blood donation policy regarding gay and bisexual men

 "The FDA has worked diligently to evaluate our policies and ensure we had the scientific evidence to support individual risk assessment for donor eligibility while maintaining appropriate safeguards to protect recipients of blood products.
 The implementation of these recommendations will represent a significant milestone for the agency and the LGBTQI+ community," said Peter Marks, M.D., PhD., director of the FDA's Center for Biologics Evaluation and Research, in a news release announcing the finalization of the recommendations.

 People taking pre-exposure prophylaxis (PrEP) or post-exposure prophylaxis (PEP), medications that can reduce an individual's chance of developing HIV, will still have a waiting period based on their most recent dose of the medication, because use of those medications can lead to possible false-negative results in HIV screening blood tests.
 People engaging in other behaviors considered risky, including injection drug use and sex work, will also still have a deferral period.
-Donors who report new sexual partners, multiple sexual partners, or incidences of anal sex in the past three months will still have a deferral period.
+Donors who report new sexual partners or multiple sexual partners in the past three months, and also report having had anal sex in the past three months will still be recommended to have a deferral period.

 The goal of the new guidelines is to expand the number of people eligible to donate blood while still "maintaining the appropriate safeguards" to keep the supply of donor blood safe, the agency said.
 The FDA added that the new policy is based on "the best available scientific evidence," and mirrors policies in peer countries like the United Kingdom and Canada.

-Note: Editor's note: A line in this story was updated to clarify certain donors will face a recommended deferral period.